-Back in the early 90s, I did a little juggling on the street around Europe to earn extra cash, so I can tell you with complete authority that taking a photo or video of any street performer and not tipping them is a huge jerk move.
+Back in the early 90s, I did a little juggling on the street around Europe to earn extra cash, so I can tell you with complete authority that taking a photo or video of any street performer and not tipping them is a massive jerk move.
 I’m taking to you America, Russian and Chinese tourists!

 On the other hand, as this article accurately points out, it’s becoming difficult to take a photo at any site in Rome without capturing one of the teeming jillions of living statues in the frame.

 Rather than just grit his teeth and seethe, like a respectable street performer should do when the jerk tourists are jerking off, a living statue in Rome decided to chase down an Italian tourist who allegedly took his picture then wandered off without tipping.